Toddler injured after ride down airport baggage conveyor belt

-A toddler was "hurt pretty bad" after he climbed onto a baggage conveyor belt at Atlanta's Hartsfield-Jackson airport and rode it all the way to the TSA bag room, authorities said.
+A toddler was injured after he climbed onto a baggage conveyor belt behind a ticket counter at Atlanta's Hartsfield-Jackson airport and rode it all the way to the TSA bag room, authorities said.

 Edith Vega said she put her son down to print her boarding pass at the Spirit Airlines kiosk on Monday, according to an incident report from the Atlanta Police Department.
-When she looked away briefly, she told authorities, he disappeared.
+When she looked away briefly, he disappeared, she told authorities.

 Vega said she was told her son was on the belt for about five minutes.